The trip to Cambodia started off rather early in the morning with me waking up early and

-I planned to be at the airport as early as possible and I also pre-empted the team to be early and this was for a particular reason.
+I planned to be at the airport as early as possible and I also pre-empted the rest team to be early as well and all this was for a particular reason.
 As we are going to Cambodia, our client requested for some items to be purchased from Malaysia to be brought along.

-Unfortunately over time, the number of items grew and this added weight to our check-in luggage.
-Of course, we also had planned to pay for the overweight if we were unable to share & average out the total weight among the team members.
+Unfortunately over time, the number of items “to be brought over” grew and this added weight to our check-in luggage.
+Of course, as a contingency, we had planned to pay for the overweight if we were unable to share & average out the total weight among the team members.

-We suppose to come early but some of us turned up late and by the time we queued up to drop our luggage, a long line of the passengers have been formed.
-60% of the passengers I see are local Cambodians who are going back home after trapped in Malaysia due to the lockdown in place.
+We suppose to come early but unfortunately, some of us turned up late and by the time we queued up to drop our luggage, a long line of the impatient passengers have been formed.
+Almost 60% of the passengers I saw in the queue were local Cambodians who were going back home after got trapped in Malaysia due to the lockdown in place.

 My luggage when I checked in was overweight as well by almost 2 kg but since I managed to check in early, the good lady at the check-in counter did not impose any charges (although I was more than willing to pay for the extra weight).

 Just when I was getting my boarding pass, there was noise from the next check-in counter.

 A foreigner with his family was complaining about the overweight charges that the airline imposed – almost RM1,800 in penalty.
 He had a couple of huge bags, several boxes and one that looked like a wrapped indoor exercise bike (which I know is very heavy) and they all were flying economy.

 He was arguing that it is unfair for the airline to charge such high penalty especially when another seat would have cost much less.
 He was even made threats by saying that this would be the last time he or his family members or all his contacts would fly with the airline again and will make sure his complaint is heard on his Facebook, Twitter and Instagram.